Skip to content

 16. Key For Cash

-Dion Data Solutions occasionally hires data entry workers for keying data like medical claims, catalogs, and mailing lists.
+Dion Data Solutions occasionally hires data entry workers for tasks such as keying data for medical claims, catalogs, and mailing lists.

 18. MegaTypers

-You need to be able to type at least 10 WPM and have a stable Internet connection.
+MegaTypers hires workers from around the globe.
+To work here, you need to type at least 10 words per minute (WPM) and have a stable Internet connection.

 20. SigTrack